 Over the years I’ve read ‘rules of thumbs’ and seen devices made to balance your bow, but I think that should all be taken with a grain of salt.
 Once you introduce the human element it changes everything.
 The way I hold my bow is not the same as the next guy.
 If we were all the same archery would be easy and we would all shoot perfect scores every time.

 When starting out a new target shooter I always start with a 30” front bar with 6 oz of weight and 12” back bar with 15 oz of weight.
 If you’re wondering how to install a bow stabilizer for a child or woman you can use your own judgment as to where to start with the weight, but I would try to stay close in that ratio.
 The key is to have the weight work with you and not against you.

 From here I like to let the aim dictate what to do with the bow stabilizers and weights.
 In general, if the dot wants to float low either add weight to the back bar (or longer back bar) or remove from the front bar (or shorter front bar).
 It can be very tricky to get the mass weight to be perfect while having the appropriate amount of weight in the right places.
 If the bow stabilizer is balanced where you want it but you still need some mass weight you can add it directly to the riser.

 Adjusting for Balance

-Ideally you want the bow to level itself once you hit anchor.
+Ideally, you want the bow to level itself once you hit anchor.
 You do not want to be wobbling back and forth at full draw trying to get your bubble perfect.
+Learning how to install a bow stabilizer properly requires experience, along with small alterations for better performance each practice.
 With all the adjustable side bars on the market this can easily be done.
 You can adjust the back bar in/out until the bow will level itself and you no longer have to fight it.